-THE702FIRM – a group of litigators in Southern Nevada specializing in the kinds of personal injury cases that just don’t settle readily – was formed when Michael Kane, Brad Myers and Jeff Temple saw an opportunity to build on the practice Kane had been running from his kitchen table.
+THE702FIRM – a group of litigators in Southern Nevada specializing in the kinds of personal injury cases that just don’t settle readily – was formed when Michael Kane and Brad Myers saw an opportunity to build on the practice Kane had been running from his kitchen table.

 As the three came together, one key piece was a solid referral connection with a large Las Vegas firm, now called Eglet Prince, where Brad was a partner.
 Another was a link to Eglet’s longtime banking resource, Bank of Nevada’s Sarah Guindy.
 “Reaching out to Sarah was one of the first calls we made,” says Myers.

 For THE702FIRM, Bank of Nevada created credit facilities that would bend and stretch with the business’ growth targets, and offered some important know-how about how to utilize the line of credit.
 Given the ongoing referral relationship with Eglet, the bank was able to extend funds for the new firm without requiring two to three years of operating history.
 And, Bank of Nevada developed a financing structure that would accommodate what sets a trial law firm apart from other professional practices – the long horizons of case settlements and payments.